Welshpool: Transport

 Welshpool railway station is on the Cambrian Line and is served by Transport for Wales.
 The town is also the starting point of the Welshpool and Llanfair Light Railway, a narrow-gauge heritage railway popular with tourists, with its terminus station at Raven Square.
 The light railway once ran through the town to the Cambrian Line railway station, but today Raven Square, located on the western edge of the town, is the eastern terminus of the line.

 A small network of bus services link surrounding towns and villages, mainly operated by Tanat Valley Coaches.
-Notable is service No X75, serving Shrewsbury to the east and Newtown and Llanidloes to the south west, also service No D71 to Oswestry via Guilsfield and Llanymynech.
+Notable is service No X77, serving Shrewsbury to the east and Newtown to the south west, also service No X76 to Oswestry via Guilsfield and Llanymynech.
 In addition there is a local town service operated by Owen's Coaches.
 The semi-disused Montgomery Canal also runs through Welshpool.
 To the south of the town is Welshpool Airport which is also known as the Mid Wales Airport.
 Three major trunk roads pass through Welshpool: the A458, A483 and the A490.